hannahlawrence/blog-autoregressive-tokenization/_posts/2026-04-27-autoregressive-tokenization.md

 ---
 layout: distill
-title: "Square Peg, Round Hole: Plugging Non-Sequential Data into Sequential Language Model"
+title: "Square Peg, Round Hole: Plugging Non-Sequential Data into Sequential Language Models"
 description: Your blog post's abstract.
   Please add your abstract or summary here and not in the main body of your text.
   Do not include math/latex or hyperlinks.